Blueberry Pie

 What You’ll Need

-• Pie Crust: Either a store-bought or homemade pie crust will do.
+• Pie Crust – Either a store-bought refrigerated pie crust or a homemade pie crust will work well here.

-• Cornstarch: I prefer this over flour since it has more thickening power and you don’t have to use as much.
+• Cornstarch – I prefer cornstarch over flour as it has more thickening power, and you don’t have to use as much.
+If you’re using flour to thicken the filling, you’ll need double the amount of flour as cornstarch.

 A half-eaten piece of blueberry pie on a plate with the remaining pie in the background